Pork Roast with Apple Topping

 - 2 tablespoons water

 - Place roast on a rack in a shallow roasting pan and rub with poultry seasoning.
-Bake, uncovered, at 325° for 2-1/2 hours or until a meat thermometer reads 160°.
+Bake, uncovered, at 325° for 2-1/2 hours or until a thermometer reads 160°.

 - For topping, combine the apple jelly, juice and cardamom in a saucepan.
 Cook and stir over low heat until smooth.
 Add apples and cranberries; cook until tender, about 5-10 minutes.